myers-jacobandrew/obsidian-browser-tabs/README.md

 # Obsidian Browser Tabs

 This is a community plugin for the [Obsidian](https://obsidian.md/) note-taking app that enables browser-like tabs for workspace leafs.
+My attempt at creating tab groups functionality similar to that of modern web browsers.
+This project is an unfinsihed WIP as I continue to research and adapt new techniques.

 ## Features